STUDY

 Coordinating Conjunctions

-A coordinating conjunction joins words, phrases or clauses of similar grammatical structure.
-The coordinating conjunction is also called a coordinator.
+A coordinating conjunction connects words, phrases, or clauses of similar grammatical structure.
+Coordinating conjunctions are also known as coordinators.

 Examples: but, and, or, so, nor, yet, for, etc.